Staring at Strangers

-Staring at Strangers (No mires a los ojos, known early in the production stage as From the Shadows; Desde la sombra) is a 2022 Spanish-Belgian film directed by Félix Viscarret adapting the Juan José Millás' novel Desde la sombra.
+Staring at Strangers (No mires a los ojos, known early in the production stage as From the Shadows; Desde la sombra) is a 2022 Spanish-Belgian thriller drama film directed by Félix Viscarret adapting the Juan José Millás' novel Desde la sombra.
 Its cast is led by Paco León, Leonor Watling, Àlex Brendemühl and María Romanillos.

 Plot

-After being fired from his job, Damián hids in an armoire.
-The armoire (with Damián inside) arrives to the residence of the family formed by Lucía, Fede and their teen daughter, María.
+Damián has just been fired after 20 years working in the same company.
+His furious and somewhat violent reaction leads him to run to escape from his boss and hide from him in the first place he finds when leaving the office: a closet loaded into the van.
+The closet with Damián inside is delivered to the house of Lucía and Fede, a couple who lives with their daughter, María.
+That same night, an unexpected impulse leads Damián to stay with the family to become a mysterious presence that he will observe and move from the shadows.
 From then on, Damián becomes the family's guardian angel.

 Cast

 Production

 An adaptation of Juan José Millás' novel Desde la sombra, the film was penned by Félix Viscarret (the director) alongside David Muñoz.
 It is a joint Spanish-Belgian international co-production, produced by Tornasol and Desde la Sombra Árbol A.I.E., alongside Entre Chien et Loup, with the participation of RTVE and Movistar+.
 Shooting began in January 2021 in Pamplona, and it had already wrapped in March 2021.